Summer clinical institute in addiction studies

 Marc A. Schuckit, MD, is Professor of Psychiatry and Director of the Alcohol and Drug Treatment Program, University of California, San Diego and the VA San Diego Healthcare System.
 Dr. Schuckit received his BS from the University of Wisconsin, an MD from Washington University, interned at Cedars Sinai Medical Center, and was a resident in psychiatry at Washington University and UCSD.
 He was a special advisor to the Commanding Officer of the Naval Health Research Center, and the first Director of the Alcohol and Drug Institute, University of Washington (1975-1978).
 He returned to San Diego as Professor and Director of the Alcohol and Drug Treatment Program, University of California, San Diego and the VA San Diego Healthcare System.
 Dr. Schuckit’s major focus is alcohol and drugs.
 He was Chair of the DSM-IV substance disorders workgroup and has published papers about the optimal diagnostic criteria for substance use disorders.
 Regarding the genetics of alcoholism, he has carried out adoption studies, identified a genetic characteristic that impacts on elevated alcoholism risk (the low level of response to alcohol), and is now searching for related genes.
 He is currently completing a 20-year follow-up (97% success rate) of sons of alcoholics where he is trying to identify environmental events that might relate to whether biological predisposition toward alcohol dependence is expressed.
 An additional research area is co-morbidity between substance use disorders and major psychiatric conditions.

-Dr. Schuckit directs the Alcohol and Drug Treatment Program at the VA San Diego Healthcare System, supervising residents, medical students and staff.
+Dr. Schuckit directed the Alcohol and Drug Treatment Program at the VA San Diego Healthcare System, supervising residents, medical students and staff.
 He is also a major contact person regarding alcohol and drug problems in faculty and staff at UCSD and the San Diego VA.
 Additional clinical interests include the treatment of depressive disorders, anxiety conditions, and geriatric psychiatric populations.